-a) Built-in into the Algorithm Plugin.
-Those are synced through synchronization of the corresponding plugin.
+A) Built-in to the Algorithm Plugin: These are synced through synchronization of the corresponding plugin.

-b) Configurable extensible algorithms.
-Those might be synced alone.
-All the dependencies for extensible algorithms (like other extensible algorithms, files, or external file URLs, mount points for NFS mounted files, algorithm plugins) are automatically synced along with the extensible algorithm.
-For example: if an extensible algorithm is configured for use by another extensible algorithm - the dependent one (or containing it plugin) is automatically synced during the sync of the main one.
+B) Configurable Extensible Algorithms: These may be synced alone.
+All the dependencies for Extensible Algorithms (like other Extensible Algorithms, files, external file URLs, mount points for NFS mounted files, or algorithm plugins) are automatically synced along with it.
+For example: if an Extensible Algorithm is configured for use by another Extensible Algorithm, the dependent one (or containing the plugin) is automatically synced during the sync of the main one.